Learning graphical models from data

 Figure 2: Researcher inferring optimal graph surgery

-3 Learning by continuous optimization
+3 Learning by continuous optimisation

 A new trick in the arsenal from those neural network nerds.
 Xun Zheng, Bryon Aragam and Chen Dan in their blog post Learning DAGs with Continuous Optimization introduce NO-TEARS.
 This is an interesting bit of work AFAICT.
 Download from xunzheng/notears, and read the papers (Zheng et al. 2018; Zheng et al. 2020):